In every industry, there are four types of leaders:

 Tom has been frequently called on to speak and contribute to think tanks on designing data center facilities for efficiency and has been called an industry visionary.

-If you are considering a build of a new data center facility or major renovation to an existing facility, these are five experts you should seek out on social media, at conferences, or in the industry press.
+If you are considering building of a new data center facility or major renovation to an existing facility, these are five experts you should seek out on social media, at conferences, or in the industry press.